 A physician might also miss signs of sleep apnea while treating their patients for other symptoms.
 Often, people only visit the doctor when they feel ill, limiting a doctor’s ability to diagnose cases of sleep apnea.
 A dentist is more likely to detect signs of sleep apnea in a patient while doing a routine dental check-up.
 This usually occurs because people generally have more contact with their dentists than their physician throughout the year.

-Sleep Apnea Screening at Progressive Family & Cosmetic Dentistry
+Sleep Apnea Screening at Progressive Dentistry, Sleep & Wellness

 Our Glen Mills team is uniquely trained and experienced in identifying sleep apnea in our patients.
 During your routine cleaning every six months, we’ll evaluate your teeth, mouth, and jaw for signs that sleep apnea might be affecting your rest.
 If Dr. McCoy suspects your snoring or bruxism is being caused by this breathing condition, we’ll provide you with an easy-to-use overnight pulse-oximeter test, which will analyze your heart rate and blood oxygen levels as you sleep.
 If the results suggest you have sleep apnea, we’ll share this test with your physician, who will typically order a sleep test to make an official diagnosis.